-Summer Internships at Barclays, are a great opportunity to experience the world of finance.
+Summer Internships at Barclays are a great opportunity to experience the world of finance.
 We’ll immerse you in our culture, involve you in real projects and give you a thorough overview of our business.
 It’s normal to feel a bit nervous about how to manage your time, effort and expectations when on programme.
 Our graduates remember that feeling, so here is their best advice on everything from how often you should meet with your manager to how to manage mid-afternoon snack cravings.

-4) Set up weekly meetings with your manager.
 Everyone gets busy, so having scheduled meetings helps ensure that they happen.
 They'll give you a chance to ask questions and find out how you can improve - Colleen, Finance Analyst

-6) Always keep your favorite snacks at your desk.
 You never know when you'll need a midday pick-me-up but are too busy to leave your desk! - Neha, Finance Analyst

-12) Focus on relationships; they last longer than any role or assignment - Cody, Compliance Analyst
+They last longer than any role or assignment - Cody, Compliance Analyst